 - 1 cup white wine vinegar

-- 1 medium cantaloupe, galia or honeydew melon, rind removed, sliced 1-inch thick (optional)
+- 1 medium cantaloupe, galia or honeydew melon, rind removed, sliced 1-inch thick, or several figs (optional)

 - 1. To make the duck prosciutto, rinse the breast and dry it with paper towels.
 Scrounge through your cupboards until you find a dish just large enough to hold the duck breast.
 Make a 1-inch bed of salt on said dish.
 Place the breast on the salt and cover it with another inch of salt.
 Cover the entire situation with plastic wrap and refrigerate for 24 to 48 hours.